salsify/condition-editor-coding-exercise/README.md

 * Filters have the form `[property name] [comparator] [property value]`
 * Creating or updating a filter causes the the view of products to update

-# Non-requirements
+# Recommendations / Non-requirements
-For the purpose of this exercise it is _not necessary to properly filter the products_.
+We recommend splitting the UI for this project into 2 views; one for the condition editor and one for the products list.
+The products list view in Salsify is reused in many places throughout the application both with and without the condition editor.
+For the purpose of this exercise **it is not necessary to properly filter the products**.
 Simply demonstrating that the product list changes and that it has knowledge of the current filter is sufficient.
+We are mainly interested in seeing how you design the condition editor and the interface between the views.

 ## Properties Types/Comparators